-Finally, one of the most important things to do is evaluate your advertising strategy as often as possible.
+Finally, one of the most important things is to evaluate your advertising strategy as often as possible.
 Did you meet your goals?
 Are you adhering to the budget?
 Have your ads resulted in more revenue?

 If your advertisements aren't achieving your goals, it may be time to reframe your strategy.
 Different ad content or a new platform may be needed in the future, or you may need to adjust your business goals to align with your ad performance.

 Try it free today.
-When you sign up for a free trial, you'll have 30 days to explore our core services, which can change everything about the way you send invoices, accept payments, and grow your core business.
+When you sign up for a free trial, you'll have 30 days to explore our core services, which can change everything about how you send invoices, accept payments, and grow your core business.

 Frequently asked questions